 Similar to the Atlanta Nights example, a group of MIT students once got a paper that was completely computer-generated (and absolute gibberish) accepted to a conference before the news leaked out, at which point the invitation was hastily withdrawn.

 In 1955, some students at Chalmer's Institute of Technology, Gothenburg, Sweden, invented a whole new branch of mathematics ("Fatilary Calculus") by making up their own sciencey-sounding words.
 They presented it in a mock PhD defense, to which several national newspapers were invited.
 Some of them bought the story and published.
-It has a Wikipedia site, but it's in Swedish.
+It has a Wikipedia page, but it's in Swedish.

 Joey Skaggs has made a career out of the Stealth Parody, generally to "wake up" the media's breathlessly reporting on anything that comes down the line, thus making them susceptible to people like Skaggs.
 Some of his more memorable works: